WordPress/gutenberg/docs/designers-developers/developers/slotfills/README.md

 ## Currently available SlotFills and examples

-There are currently eight available SlotFills in the `edit-post` package.
+The following SlotFills are available in the `edit-post` package.
 Please refer to the individual items below for usage and example details:

 * [MainDashboardButton](/docs/designers-developers/developers/slotfills/main-dashboard-button.md)
 * [PluginBlockSettingsMenuItem](/docs/designers-developers/developers/slotfills/plugin-block-settings-menu-item.md)